Marikoikoiko/algo-study-group/README.md

 Forks are best used: when the intent of the 'split' is to create a logically independent project, which may never reunite with its parent.
 Branches are best used: when they are created as temporary places to work through a feature, with the intent to merge the branch with the origin

 Shoutout to Victor for clarifying this.

-testing testing 123
-adding this as well from github